Saelyria/Braid/Documentation/GettingStarted.md

     }
 ```

-As you can see, when we deal with a sectioned binder, we start binding chains on a section (or sections together).
-Each binding chain applies
+As you can see, binding two sections at once is basically the same - the only difference is that for cell models, we pass in a dictionary where
+the key is a section and the value is an array of the models for that section.
+Each binding chain applies the handlers and data bound to it only
-the handlers and data bound to it only to the sections it was started with.
-So, in the first binding chain, the `EnemyTableViewCell` is only
+to the sections it was started with.
+So, in the first binding chain, the `EnemyTableViewCell` is only used in the 'enemies' section, and the
-used in the 'enemies' section, and the associated `onCellDequeue` and `onTapped` handlers are only called when cells are dequeued or
+associated `onCellDequeue` and `onTapped` handlers are only called when cells are dequeued or tapped in this section.
+Likewise, with the
-tapped in this section.
-Likewise, with the next binding chain, the `MyTableViewCell` type is only used in the 'friends' and 'undecided'
+next binding chain, the `MyTableViewCell` type is only used in the 'friends' and 'undecided' sections, with its associated handlers only being
-sections, with its associated handlers only being called for cells in those sections.
+called for cells in those sections.
 Neat, huh?

 The last thing we do with our sectioned binder is set a 'behaviour' for how it hides and orders sections.
 For simplicity (and because our data
 isn't dynamic), we'll just leave the default behaviour - 'manually managed'.
 This means in order to control which sections are displayed (and in